 Do you guys remember like a year ago when nobody would shut up about how it was the beginning of World War 3, and how Iran was about to bomb the West?
 Iranian Major General Qassem Soleimani was assassinated on January 3, 2020.
 Iran launched the two missile strikes at U.S. military bases on January 8, the night tensions reached their peak.
 That was only a year and three days ago.
 You can’t convince me that we haven’t all slipped into a parallel purgatory universe, like our world was destroyed and we’ve all been shunted to another plane where time has increasingly less meaning.

-Anyway, we started off last year by an attack to antagonize Iran, and we sort of rounded the year off with one in November.
+Anyway, we started off last year by antagonizing Iran, and we sort of rounded the year off with one in November.
 Remember the Iranian nuclear scientist, Mohsen Fakhrizadeh who was assassinated in a car bomb attack in Tehran?
 If you don’t, there was this Iranian nuclear scientist named Mohsen Fakhrizadeh who was assassinated in a car bomb attack in Tehran.
 And again, that was only in November.
-Everybody agreed that it was Israel that did it, and everyone also pretty much agreed that though Mr. Fakhrizadeh had in fact been in charge of making nukes, it was only until about ‘03, so the car bomb/gunmen combo assassination didn’t seem really proportional.
+Everybody agreed that it was Israel that did it, and everyone also pretty much agreed that though Mr. Fakhrizadeh had in fact been in charge of making nukes, but only until about ‘03, so the car bomb/gunmen combo assassination didn’t seem really proportional.

 Both killings obviously served to antagonize relations between the West and Iran, and particularly between the latter and Israel.
 In both cases, the threat of bombing the coastal Israeli city of Haifa, near Lebanon was tossed around, and on January 8, it was named as the next check box on Iran’s “go to war with America” checklist.
 The threat of conflict with the rest of the Middle East plays into Israeli Prime Minister Benjamin Netanyahu’s image as a hardliner who can best secure the country’s safety in the face of such drastic opposition.